 Freshly ejaculated semen is evaluated under a microscope to count the number of sperm (count), the percentage of moving sperm (motility), and to assess the size and shape of the sperm (morphology).

 Antibodies against sperm cells which may attack and destroy them.
 These antibodies can be produced either by men against their own sperm or by women.

 Technique for separating sperm from seminal fluid.

 A method of collecting a semen specimen so that the first portion of the ejaculate is caught in one container and the rest in a second container.
 In most men, the first specimen will contain the vast majority of the sperm.
-The first portion can then be used to inseminate the eggs.

 The total inability to reproduce.
 Not to be confused with infertility.